Chealion/chealion-old/README.markdown

 			AppleScript to open and copy a locked DVD created by Sony DVD Recorders

+	QuickLook
+		CVSQL
+			A really, really simply QuickLook generator that will display .csv files.
+It's super basic and there's bound to be a better way because it just reads the text files and spits it out in a <code><pre> tag set for HTML viewing with some super basic CSS.

 	Shell
 		bashrc
 			My .bashrc file - includes functions to show the top 5 memory "hogs" running along with a backup with date fuction (great for backing up configuration files)